markbarlow/180bpm/_drafts/blog-ideas.md

 </div>

-Inline image code (no tabs or else it gets treated as MarkDown) - 800w good for landscape to fill, anthing from 500 to 700h works for portrait:
+Inline image code (no tabs or else it gets treated as MarkDown) - 800w good for landscape to fill, anything from 500 to 700h works for portrait:
 <img class="img-responsive" src="/img/XXXX.jpg" alt="XXX">
 <span class="caption text-muted">XXX</span>